gosling-lang/gosling-docs/tutorials/Tutorial.md

 ## Overlaying Multiple Marks
 Multiple `mark` shapes can be put on the top of one another through the `overlay` property.
-In the code below, a chromosome is visualized as a `triangle-r` mark if its stain result is `acen` and its name includes `q`; a chromosome is visualized as a `triangle-l` mark if its stain result is `acen` and its name includes `p`.
-The `rect` mark, the `triangle-r` mark, and the `triangle-l` mark are overlaid on the same genomic coordinate through the `overlay` property.
+In the code below, a chromosome is visualized as a `triangleRight` mark if its stain result is `acen` and its name includes `q`; a chromosome is visualized as a `triangleLeft` mark if its stain result is `acen` and its name includes `p`.
+The `rect` mark, the `triangleRight` mark, and the `triangleLeft` mark are overlaid on the same genomic coordinate through the `overlay` property.

 ```diff
 {